 An error indicates a failure or a problem that usually can be corrected by the operator.
-These errors consist of lamp out (LAMP), 4-20 mA loop open (MA), bad calibration (CAL), if desiccant alarm activated and replacement required (DESC), if enabled no flow (FLOW) (if equipped with the flow switch).
-If the HS3420 is equipped with ultrasonic cleaning, an additional message will indicate that the ultrasonic transducer is not making contact or the flow through has been removed (CLN).
+These errors consist of lamp out (LAMP), 4-20 mA loop open (MA), bad calibration (CAL Err), bad temperature compensation calibration (TECO), if desiccant alarm activated and replacement required (DESC), if enabled no flow (FLOW) (if equipped with the flow switch).
+An additional message will indicate that the ultrasonic transducer is not making contact or the flow through has been removed (CLN).
 If any of these conditions occurs, both alarm relays will be activated and the 4-20 mA output will be held at 2 mA.
 If any of these errors occur the instrument will still display readings, however the accuracy is not known and the instruments readings should not be trusted.